 The approach allows for an entirely algorithmic definition, and avoids the many pitfalls of managing manual inclusion/exclusion from the list.

-The FCAS 25 tracks the overall health of the crypto-asset industry by following the fundamental scores of the top 25 projects over time.
-The time-weighted moving average for these 25 assets is down 6-points (0.71%) over the last 30 days.
+The FCAS 25 tracks the overall health of the crypto industry by following the fundamental scores of the top 25 projects over time.
+The time-weighted moving average for these 25 assets is up 3-points (0.36%) over the last 30 days.

 Members of the FCAS 25 are reevaluated each month and must be ranked within the top 25 for at least 40 days to qualify.
 Today, a new set of members was released with a number of significant changes.
-This month, OmiseGO (OMG) jumped back into the top ranks along with newcomer Horizen (ZEN).
-BitShares (BTS) and Status (SNT) have dropped off this month.
+This month, BitShares (BTS) made it back into membership while Chainlink (LINK) fell off.